 Why Online Courses?

 Online teaching has become increasingly widespread at American universities.
-However, far from merely jumping on the bandwagon, we have given serious thought to the question of how the educational experiences we offer our students can be advanced by offering online sections of our courses.
+We have given serious thought to the question of how the educational experiences we offer our students can be advanced by offering online sections of our courses.
 We see three arguments in favor of offering online sections:

 - Online courses, done properly, exploit web-based and multimedia tools that can be used to enrich the learning experience in classroom sections, thus leading to an overall improvement in the curriculum.

-Regardless of delivery method (classroom or online), our paramount concern is to provide a learning experience that is scientifically rigorous and gives students opportunities for intellectual engagement.
+Regardless of the course delivery method, our main concern is to provide a learning experience that is scientifically rigorous and gives students opportunities for intellectual engagement.

-While more courses for the University requirements and electives are being offered online each semester, the bulk of the College of Natural Science and Integrative Biology Department courses are not online.
-In part this is because the material in upper level science classes, and especially lab courses, sometimes is difficult to convey effectively via that method of teaching.
-Another issue to consider is that, for some students, the material in science or math courses is relatively complex.
+While more courses that satisfy University requirements and electives are being offered online each semester, the bulk of the College of Natural Science and Integrative Biology Department courses are not taught online.
+The material in upper-level science classes, and especially lab courses, sometimes is difficult to convey effectively via online teaching.
+The material in these science courses is also relatively complex.
 For many students, one-to-one interactions with the professors and other students may be a more effective way to learn this type of material well.